krinkir/docs-opmanual_developer/book/opmanual_developer/40_sw_diagnostics/10_intro.md

 In this case, we would run the diagnostics tool at any point in time for a duration of `t > T` seconds so that at least one event of interest (e.g., ICP event) is captured.

-## Running example {#devel_sw_diagnostics_example}

-Throughout this section we will refer to the toy example of a robot with a single camera (just like our Duckiebots) in which camera drivers produce image frames at a frequency of `20Hz` and we are interested in pushing the camera to its limit, i.e., `30Hz`.